dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Hopefully, it can be interesting for non-Groovy and non-Kotlin people as well.

 Please note that this is not intended to be a thorough comparison or overview of the languages.
-The only difference mentioned are those which I came across while transforming Groovy code to Kotlin.
+The only differences mentioned are those which I came across while transforming Groovy code to Kotlin.

 #### About migration